 It was an experience that made Kathleen determined to do everything possible to prevent what happened to her from happening to any other woman.
 The ZeroNow Campaign™ is the only advocacy organization of its kind to champion changes in law and corporate practices, provide outreach counselling to victims in Canada, the United States and abroad, and support survivors in rebuilding their lives and careers.

 Kathleen has been called on by prominent public policy leaders to advise on legislation and initiatives to advance women’s equality and protection in the workplace.
+Her work has been cited in debates in the House of Commons and she has advised the Senate of Canada.

 Known for her signature skills in strategic communication and policy innovation, Kathleen held senior positions in intergovernmental affairs, finance and the regulation of Canada’s capital markets.
 She advised cabinet ministers and top government officials on the review and development of major policy initiatives and legislation, including the creation of the flagship legislation that saw the Ontario Securities Commission transitioned to a self-funding body.
 She subsequently joined the OSC’s executive management team, where she also held responsibility for the coordination of national securities regulation.